nihanuygur/B6DGMAUT/README.md

 •  We used Cucumber-Junit and Cucumber Runner to orchestrate tests.\
 •  Inside the Cucumber runner, We used glues to connect feature files to step definitions.\
 •  We added the report plugin to Cucumber Runner to generate JSON and HTML reports.\
-•  We have a utilities package, which contains utility classes such as Configuration Reader.\
+•  We have a Utilities package, which contains utility classes such as Configuration Reader.\
 •  We are using Page Object Modelling to enhance test maintenance and reduce code duplication.
 This is one of the most famous Selenium approaches.\
 •  We use Page Object Classes to store and identify the elements that We work on.\
 •  We use the PageFactory class and initElements method to initialize them.\